PaulStoffregen/WS2812Capture/readme.md

 * `myleds.getCycle_maximum()`
 * `myleds.getCycle_stddev()`

-    Return simple stats for the total cycle time of all but the last data bit.
+    Return simple stats for the total cycle time of all but the last data bit, because the last bit low time blends with the reset low time after the LED data frame.

 ## Detailed Timing Functions